johnhof/mongoman/README.md

 type: any

-If the value submitted is not uncluded in thte list of enumerated properties, an error is returned.
+If the value submitted is not uncluded in the list of enumerated properties, an error is returned.

 ```javascript
   schema.newProp = mon().enum(['foo', 'bar'], 'custom error').fin();